 Capitalizing on Holidays – both federal and fun – is one of the easiest ways to build and grow your company culture but we know keeping up with them can be a challenge.
 Sometimes it can feel like every day is a “national something day.”

-That’s why we created “The Culture Calendar”!
+That’s why we created our Culture & Compliance Calendar!
 This calendar is full of recognized days that can be great opportunities for internal employee engagement and team bonding.
-Subscribing to this calendar can help you stay on top of planning company events and initiatives.
 Here are a few examples!

 1. Themed Team Lunches

 There are dozens of different food-specific holidays.
-You can use holidays like “National Burrito Day” or “National Pizza Party Day” to inspire a quarterly team lunch.
+You can use holidays like “National Donut Day” or “National Pizza Day” to inspire a quarterly team lunch.

 2. Embrace the Outdoors

 Let’s face it, whether you work from home or have transitioned back to the office, we could all use time outside and away from our desks.
-So, consider taking advantage of National Walking Day (April 6th) or National Trails Day (June 4th) and scheduling a team walk/hike.
+So, consider taking advantage of National Bike to Work Day or National Hiking Day and scheduling a team hiking or biking time.

 Is your team more on the competitive side?
-You could take the team to your local mini-golf course on National Miniature Golf Day (May 14th), or you could create your own unique office course.
-Or you can test your team’s problem-solving skills on National Scavenger Hunt Day (May 24th) by hiding a string of clues around the office.
+You could create a contest for National Recycling Day to see which employee can collect the most to recycle.
+Or you can test your team’s problem-solving skills on National Scavenger Hunt Day by hiding a string of clues around the office.

 4. Surprise Treats